Contraband (American Civil War): Grand Contraband Camp

-The word of this policy spread quickly among enslaved communities in southeastern Virginia.
+The word of Butler's policy spread quickly among enslaved communities in southeastern Virginia.
 While becoming a "contraband" did not mean full freedom, many people living under slavery considered it a step in that direction.
 The day after Butler's decision, many more people emancipated themselves by escaping and finding their way to Fort Monroe and where they appealed to become "contraband".
 As the number of formerly enslaved people grew too large to be housed inside the Fort, the contrabands built housing outside the crowded base.
 The first was Camp Hamilton, a military encampment just outside the walls of the fort.
 A larger encampment was built in the ruins of the City of Hampton (which had been burned by Confederate troops after learning of the plan to house the contrabands there).
 They called their new settlement the Grand Contraband Camp.
 It gained the nickname "Slabtown" due to being built from the remnants of Hampton.
 Conflicts arose when Union troops evicted the contrabands so that they could be quartered in the camp, and when black men living there were systematically forced to join the Union Army.

 By the end of the war in April 1865, less than four years later, an estimated 10,000 people escaped slavery and applied to gain "contraband" status, with many living nearby.
 According to National Humanities Center, "Of the many slaves who ran away between the American Revolution and the Civil War, perhaps 100,000 reached freedom."
 Across the South, Union forces managed more than 100 contraband camps, although not all were as large.
 The 1,500 contrabands behind federal lines at Harpers Ferry were kidnapped and re-enslaved when Confederates took the town.
 From a camp on Roanoke Island that started in 1862, Horace James developed the Freedmen's Colony of Roanoke Island (1863–1867).
 Appointed by the Union Army, James was a Congregational chaplain who, with the freedmen, tried to create a self-sustaining colony at the island.